-- Whisk the eggs in a medium bowl until well blended.
+- In a medium bowl, whisk the eggs until well blended.
 While whisking briskly, add about one-third to half of the hot milk and syrup mixture in a slow, steady stream.
 Add the egg mixture back into the saucepan mixture and whisk to blend.

 - Freeze the custard in an ice cream machine (follow the manufacturer's directions for your specific brand) until frozen but still soft.
-With motor running, add the chopped walnuts.
+With motor running, add the chopped walnuts and maple flakes, if using.
 Continue churning until the ice cream is frozen.
 Transfer the ice cream to a container.
 Cover the container tightly and freeze until solid.

 Tips and Variations

 For best results, use a sharp chef's knife to chop the walnuts.
 If you'd like an added depth of flavor, you can toast the walnuts first.
 To toast the chopped walnuts, spread them out in a dry frying pan over medium heat.
 Cook, stirring and turning constantly, until the nuts are lightly browned and aromatic.
 Remove immediately to a plate to cool.

 You can also turn this recipe into a maple pecan ice cream by swapping out the walnuts with chopped pecans.